mihirdilip/lending-platform/README.md

     * Would add trivial validations for input values.
 * Assuming total loan value metric is calculated only for successful applications.
 * Assuming mean average Loan to Value metric is calculated only for successful applications.
-* Collection of input values, validation logic, logic to calculate metrics and, printing of the metrics
-    * Each of this can be extracted out to a method or a separate class to follow SOLID principles and make code more it more testable.
 * We can emulate persistence of loan applications and summary data by saving it to a local json file.
     * This can be SQL/NOSQL database in production.
 * We can introduce IoC and use dependency injections.